jockrow/first-uppercase/README.md

-# masterraise-first-uppercase README
+# jockrow-first-uppercase README

-This is the README for your extension "masterraise-first-uppercase".
+This is the README for your extension "jockrow-first-uppercase".
 After writing up a brief description, we recommend including the following sections.

 ## Features